 Plan for the Review The Review Committee is responsible for developing a detailed plan for the review and for determining the optimal methods for engaging participants in the review.

-The plan must include a confidential survey of members of the division and input from students, if the division is an academic unit.
+The plan must include a confidential survey of members of the division/college/school/department and input from students, if an academic unit.
 The plan shall also include the review of a written self-assessment by the individual being evaluated.

 The plan for the review will be discussed with the supervising administrator and the individual being reviewed as the plan is being developed and before the plan is approved by the supervising administrator.